 The spreadsheets in your blog are hard to decipher.
 Also, how do I know what project year I should request from?

 We’re here for you: We created a webmap that shows the projects for 2019 – 2023, separated by county, with simplified project names.
-Only projects for 2019 and 2020 should be proposed at this time.
+Only projects for 2020 should be proposed at this time.

 What if the bike lane I want isn’t on the 5-year paving plan?